Proposal Submission Is Now Closed.

 Teaching Courses: 90 minutes, two chairs, 4-5 presentations, please include the course level and specify the target audience – basic courses for beginners are welcome as well.

 For Joint Session proposals, please select “Joint Session” as the topic during the submission process.

 We additionally would like to hear your feedback (with or without a formal session submission) on topics that you would like to see covered at the WSC that you find typically underrepresented at international stroke conferences.

 WSO would like to thank all its members for helping to shape the future of stroke science and education by submitting ideas for the WSC 2023 scientific program.

 - All proposals must be submitted in English by the deadline through the online system.

 - Brief session description: 200 words maximum.
 Please explain the educational intention and purpose of the session.

 - 2 Chairs and 4-5 Speakers per session.
-(Please include the names of 1 alternative speaker for each talk)
+(It is suggested to include the name of 1 alternative speaker for each talk)

 - Please consider gender balance and geographic variety of speakers/chairs in your proposal (with a maximum of two speakers/chairs from the same nationality)

 - Please consider including speakers in an early career-stage.

 - Speakers and chairs approval are not required at the time of submission.

 - Sessions are 90 minutes in length.
 Plenty of time should be devoted to discussion and interaction.